jmcreasman/ip-heatmap-restful-api/README.md

 - minLon: The minimal longitude number to search by in the range.
 - maxLon: The maximum longitude number to search by in the range.

-Example: `http://localhost:3000/iplocations?minLon=-180&maxLon=-170` would return all of the data objects that fell within longitude -180 through -170.
+Example: `http://localhost:3000/iplocations?minLon=-180&maxLon=-170` would return an array of all of the data objects that fell within longitude -180 through -170.